-Ms. Schultz’s critically acclaimed roles include Sophie (in Richard Strauss’s Der Rosenkavalier) at Salzburg Festival, Pamina (Mozart’s The Magic Flute) at The Metropolitan Opera, Contessa Almaviva (Mozart’s The Marriage of Figaro) at Glyndebourne Festival Opera, and Liù (Puccini’s Turandot) at Vienna Staatsoper.
-She has performed with The Cleveland Orchestra and Franz Welser-Möst, Mahler Chamber Orchestra and Gustavo Dudamel, London’s Philharmonia Orchestra and Esa-Pekka Salonen, among others, and her key appearances on the concert and recital platform include being the featured soloist at the 2020 Last Night of the BBC Proms and solo recitals at London’s Wigmore Hall and Carnegie Hall’s Weill Recital Hall.
+Schultz has made critically acclaimed performances as Sophie (in Richard Strauss’s Der Rosenkavalier) at the Salzburg Festival, Pamina (Mozart’s The Magic Flute) at The Metropolitan Opera, Contessa Almaviva (Mozart’s The Marriage of Figaro) at Glyndebourne Festival Opera, and Liù (Puccini’s Turandot) at Vienna Staatsoper.
+Key concert and recital appearances have included the Los Angeles Philharmonic and Gustavo Dudamel for Richard Strauss’s Four Last Songs, The Cleveland Orchestra and Franz Welser-Möst for Haydn’s The Seasons, and Orchestre Philharmonique de Radio France with Santtu-Matias Rouvali in Barber’s Knoxville: Summer of 1915.
+She was also the featured soloist at the 2020 Last Night of the BBC Proms.